richinfante/ison/readme.md

 **DISCLAIMER: This package is experimental.
 Although it should be stable for most cases, you most likely shouldn't trust it yet for production use**

-UON is a more powerful cousin to JSON.
-It allows for serialization of dates, and other user types.
-It is technically a subset of Javascript, so it is theoretically possible to run directly in a Javascript interpreter.
+A better object notation with Date and custom types support, and JSON compatibility.

 ## Examples:

 NUON allows for dates, as well as a more relaxed syntax. we do not require keys to be quoted, as long as the conform to the regex `/[a-zA-Z_][_a-zA-Z0-9]*/`.
 Arbitrary keys must be quoted strings, but for a well designed schema this should not be required.

 Notation for custom objects uses a function-like syntax.
 Essentially, it mimics the object's constructor.
-The `new` is not allowed or required in NUON however, since it is a notation and not a scripting language.
+The `new` is required (or allowed) in NUON however, since it is a notation and not a scripting language.
+It is technically a subset of Javascript, however, so it is theoretically possible to run directly in a Javascript interpreter with the correct functions defined.

 ```js
 {